 Diak has insurance cover provided by LähiTapiola Ltd.

 The students of Diak are insured against accidents also while studying and/or completing practical training abroad.
 The insurance policy covers medical expenses, daily allowances, permanent disability and death caused by an accident if the accident occurs during curriculum-based activities or travel directly related to such activities.

 Students may choose the doctor or place of treatment themselves.
 The treatment fees must be paid on the spot, and compensation cannot be claimed until the student has returned home.

-We recommend that outgoing exchange students should also obtain travel insurance for additional coverage.
+We recommend that outgoing exchange students should also obtain their own travel insurance for additional coverage.
 For example, luggage is not covered by Diak’s insurance.

-Important: Please note that if you are not a member of the Finnish social security scheme Kela and you don’t have permanent residence in Finland, Diak cannot provide travel insurance for you.
+Important: Please note that if you are not a member of the Finnish social security system Kela and you don’t have permanent residence in Finland, Diak cannot provide travel insurance for you.

 In this case, you should obtain travel insurance cover for the entire exchange period, including travel from Finland to the destination and back.

 If you are going to another EU country and are a citizen of a member state, you are normally entitled to public health care services in acute cases on the basis of the Finnish health insurance scheme provided that you are a member.